 Use a distributed in-memory data cache to improve performance by storing data, such as the results of common datastore queries.
 Memcache contains key/value pairs, and the actual pairs in memory at any time change as items are written and retrieved from the cache.

-View the top keys, manage keys, and monitor memcache from the left-side menu under Compute > App Engine > Memcache.
+In the Developers Console, view the top keys, manage keys, and monitor memcache.
 The top of the page displays key information about the state of your project's memcache:

 Memcache service level (shared or dedicated memcache).
 The shared level is free, and is provided on a "best effort" basis with no space guarantees.
 The dedicated class assigns resources exclusively to your application and is billed by the gigabyte-hour of cache space (it requires billing to be enabled).
 If you are an owner of the project, you can switch between the two service levels.